nicholas-net/active-directory-lab/Domain Issues/broken-domain-trust.md

 <img width="600" height="400" alt="image" src="https://github.com/user-attachments/assets/413b4b32-39d8-4f91-9871-245ff8d547b6" />

 ## Cause
-- The reason for the disruption is that the trust between `CLIENT01` and Active Directory's trust relationship has been broken.
+- The disruption occurred because CLIENT01 was removed from the lab.local domain and no longer had a trust relationship with Active Directory.

 ## Fix
 - Rejoining a `lab.local` domain and rebooting `CLIENT01 will restore `CLIENT0` authentication.